 J. Pilapil Jacobo is Assistant Professor at the Department of Filipino in the School of Humanities of the Ateneo de Manila University.
 He holds the Ph.D. in Comparative Literature and the M.A. in Comparative Literary and Cultural Studies from the State University of New York at Stony Brook, where he was a Fulbright Scholar from 2006 until 2011, and the A.B.-M.A. in Filipino Literature from the Ateneo de Manila University, where he teaches Literature and Literary Theory in two languages.
 He is currently preparing manuscripts on the colonial letter and on the poetics of tropical reverie.

-Skilty C. Labastilla (Chair, 2013-2014) is Research Associate at the Institute of Philippine Culture.
-He has taught anthropology courses at La Trobe University (Melbourne), Ateneo de Manila University, U.P.
+Skilty C. Labastilla is Research Associate at the Institute of Philippine Culture.
+He holds a masters degree in Social Development from the Ateneo de Manila University and is engaged in applied research on governance, urban informal settlements, children and youth, and gender and development.
+He has taught anthropology courses at La Trobe University (Melbourne), Ateneo de Manila, U.P.
 Diliman, and U.P.
 Mindanao.

 Nonoy L. Lauzon is the Programmer for Screenings at the U.P.
 Film Institute.
 He has double degrees in Philosophy and Humanities from the University of the Philippines.
 He is a published film critic and has previously worked for a number of national newspapers including the Philippine Journal, People’s Journal and The Manila Times.
 He used to contribute a column for the old Mirror Weekly and now regularly writes for two of the country’s leading national tabloid dailies.
 He is currently pursuing an M.A. in Media Studies (Film) at the U.P.
 College of Mass Communication.

-JPaul S. Manzanilla teaches in the Department of History, Ateneo de Manila University.
-He currently conducts research on the history of photography in the country.
+JPaul S. Manzanilla teaches in the Department of History of the Ateneo de Manila University.
+He earned degrees in comparative literature and art history from the University of the Philippines and is engaged in research on the histories of photography, cinema, and television in the country.

 Jema M. Pamintuan is an Assistant Professor at the Department of Filipino, Ateneo de Manila University.
-She is currently doing her fellowship under the United Board Program at Tunghai University (2012-2013) and Georgetown University (2013-2014).
+She has recently concluded her postdoctoral fellowship under the United Board Program at Tunghai University (2012-2013) and Georgetown University (2013-2014).
 She created the musical scores for the independent films “Ang Panggagahasa kay Fe” (2009), “Gayuma” (2011), “Ang Sayaw ng Dalawang Kaliwang Paa” (co-scored with Christine Muyco), and “Bwakaw” (2012).

 Choy Pangilinan teaches at the Department of Broadcast Communication of the College of Mass Communication of the University of the Philippines.
 His critical essays have appeared in Plaridel: Journal of Philippine Communication, Media and Society; KONTRA-GAHUM: Academics Against Political Killings (Ibon, 2006); and SERVE THE PEOPLE: Ang Kasaysayan ng Radikal na Kilusan sa Unibersidad ng Pilipinas (Ibon, 2008).
 He has also co-authored a screenplay awarded first prize by the Film Development Foundation.

-Jaime Oscar M. Salazar is a lecturer with the Department of Literature at De La Salle University-Manila.
-He is presently working toward his master’s degree in art studies at the University of the Philippines Diliman.
+Jaime Oscar M. Salazar (Chair, 2015) is presently working toward his master’s degree in art studies at the University of the Philippines Diliman.
 He has received fellowships to national workshops on criticism, and his writing has appeared in academic and popular venues.
 He is part of the research team of the recently launched TutoK Freedom of Expression (FoE), a social network and online platform for collaborative art production and educational discussions on art.
 TutoK FoE (http://www.tutok.org) is a project of TutoK, an artists’ initiative.
+He is a former lecturer with the Department of Literature at De La Salle University-Manila and currently works for the International Committee of the Red Cross.

 Romulo Baquiran Jr.